spraphul/-/_posts/2017-09-18-initial-setup.md

 in true words I am not gonna let them go from my life...

-The second reason for this long blog is to make the students of kanpur realise what one needs to do when there is a dream to fulfill and what it feels when things do not happen to your expectations.
+The second reason for this long blog is to make the students of kanpur realise what one needs to do when there is a dream to fulfill and how it feels when things do not happen to your expectations.

 So, finally wasting no more lines and dedicating those to my Parents, my